Why am I Still Struggling?

 One of the first things I recommend to people working with the integration of their spiritual experiences is to begin to cultivate more self-compassion.

 Without much self-compassion it becomes very difficult to see and embrace all of our own wounded parts.
 When we are unable to accept these parts we often end up either escaping into the timeless spiritual realm or avoiding spiritual practice all together.
 Many spiritual traditions have been aware of this phenomenon for centuries and have practices of self-compassion built in.
 However, for the average Westerner these practices are unfortunately often not taught early enough or with enough emphasis to keep your cultivation of awareness on par with self-compassion.

-To schedule your initial appointment with me please click on the CONTACT tab give me a few dates and times that would work for you.
+Please contact me to schedule your initial appointment.
 Your initial appointment is 100% risk free, meaning that you have the opportunity to meet me and see if you feel that psychotherapy is right for you and that we are a good fit.
 If you choose not to continue you will not be billed for the initial appointment.

 Thank you for reading.
 I welcome any questions, feedback, or stories of your own process of integration.